Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Methods

-Previous studies have often relied on two-alternative forced-choice (2AFC) paradigms or relative depth ordering tasks~\cite{chen2016single,lee2022instance,wagemans2011measuring}, which are unsuitable for comparing error patterns against metric ground truth.
-Therefore, in our experiment, participants were asked to report the \textit{absolute distance} (in meters) from the camera to specific evaluation points within each image (see ``Human Evaluation Dataset'' in Figure~\ref{fig:key-figure}).
-To enhance the reliability of these absolute estimates, we designed the task such that participants estimated four points simultaneously within each image.
-Presenting multiple points together provided a relational context, stabilizing absolute depth estimates by allowing participants to compare and calibrate their estimates across points.
-This methodological choice is supported by prior findings showing that absolute depth estimates yield internally consistent correlations with both ordinal and relative depth judgments~\cite{kubota2025human}.
+Previous studies have often measured human depth perception using pairwise ordinal judgments or other relative-depth reconstruction tasks~\cite{chen2016single,lee2022instance,wagemans2011measuring}, which do not yield metric estimates directly comparable with physical ground truth.
+We therefore asked participants to report the \textit{absolute distance} from the camera to evaluation points in each image (``Human Judgments'' panel in Figure~\ref{fig:key-figure}).
+To improve the reliability of these absolute estimates, participants judged four points simultaneously within each image, providing a local relational context in which to compare the four points and respond their estimates within each scene.
+Prior work has shown that such absolute judgments are internally reliable and systematically related to ordinal and relative depth judgments~\cite{kubota2025human}.

-Unlike DNNs, which output dense depth maps, it is unrealistic to expect humans to provide pixel-wise estimates.
-To balance experimental feasibility with comparability to DNNs, we defined 16 evaluation points per image, randomly sampled under the constraint that candidate points and image edges (or segmentation boundaries) were separated by a certain minimum distance (see Appendix~\ref{app:point-sampling}).
-In practice, the 16 evaluation points were divided into four groups, and participants judged four points simultaneously within the same image.
+Because humans cannot feasibly provide pixel-wise depth maps, we sampled 16 evaluation points per image to balance broad scene coverage with sufficient within-image sampling.
+Points were selected at random while maintaining minimum distances from image borders and segmentation boundaries, then divided into four groups of four for simultaneous judgments within the same image (Appendix~A.1).

-Human depth evaluations were collected via a crowdsourcing platform from 890 participants in their 20s to 40s.
-Each experiment lasted approximately 20 minutes, during which participants responded to 32 images (128 evaluation points).
-All evaluation points belonging to the same image were assigned to the same group of participants to ensure within-image consistency in perceptual judgments.
-After data collection, we excluded outlier participants whose depth estimates showed low Pearson correlation with the group mean.
-The effective number of responses per image after screening was 17.88 on average (range: 14--24, see Appendix~\ref{app:human-data}).
-The study protocol was approved by the authors' institutional review board, and the experiment was conducted in accordance with the Declaration of Helsinki.
+We collected depth judgments through crowdsourcing from 1,847 (KITTI) and 1,782 (NYU) participants aged 20--49 years.
+Each participant completed an approximately 20-minute experiment covering 28 or 32 trials (7 or 8 images; 112 or 128 points).
+All points from the same image were assigned to a common participant group to maintain within-image consistency.
+We excluded participants whose estimates showed low Pearson correlation with the group median.
+After screening, 1,547 KITTI participants and 1,483 NYU participants remained.
+The number of valid responses per image averaged 18.87 for KITTI and 18.09 for NYU, ranging across images from 14 to 27 and from 12 to 26, respectively (see Appendix~A.2).